kevinpalm/udacity_smartcab/project_report.md

 overall effect is that there's a lot less negative rewards getting incurred constantly, and the smartcab does start seeking out the destination.

+**QUESTION 4**: Report the different values for the parameters tuned in your basic implementation of Q-Learning.
+For which set of parameters does the agent perform best?
+How well does the final driving agent perform?

+I tried setting epsilon to a couple different values between 0.001 and 0.1.
+0.015 ended up working the best for optimizing my total destinations reached.

+**QUESTION 5**: Does your agent get close to finding an optimal policy, i.e. reach the destination in the minimum possible time, and not incur any penalties?
+How would you describe an optimal policy for this problem?